davidelettieri/davidelettieri.it/blog/2023-11-01-flux-and-sops-on-aks-with-workload-identity.md

 ---
-layout: post
-title:  "Flux and SOPS on AKS with workload identity"
+title: Flux and SOPS on AKS with workload identity
 date: 2023-11-01 7:00:00 +0200
-categories: kubernetes aks azure flux sops gitops
+tags: [kubernetes aks azure flux sops gitops]
-description: Setting up sops with flux and workload identity on AKS is not a complex procedure however there is a lack of proper documentation for some steps.
 ---

 Setting up sops with flux and workload identity on AKS is not a complex procedure however there is a lack of proper documentation for some steps.